 - Easy to wind up

-Not only the incorporation of an LLP firm is an easy task, but also the process of winding up.
+Not only is incorporating an LLP firm an easy task, but also the process of winding up.
 Hence, an LLP firm can easily be wound up in comparison to a Private Limited Company.

 Minimum Requirements for LLP Registration

-The following listed are the requirements that are to be adhered before incorporating an LLP Firm:
+The following listed are the requirements that are to be adhered to before incorporating an LLP Firm:

-This form is required for the reservation of name
+- RUN-LLP: This form is required for the reservation of name.

-Application form for the conversion of a firm into an LLP
+- Form 17: Application form for the conversion of a firm into an LLP.

-Application form for the conversion of a public limited company into an LLP
+- Form 18: Application form for the conversion of a Public Limited Company into an LLP.

 Documents Required for LLP Registration

-The following listed documents are required from the Partners of the concerned LLP:
+The following listed documents are required for LLP Registration in India:

-- Passport (if in case any of the partner is a Foreign National or an NRI)
+- Passport (if in case any of the Partners is a Foreign National or an NRI);

-- Utility Bill in the form of electricity bill, water tax receipt (not older than two months)
+- Utility Bill in the form of electricity bill and water tax receipt (not older than two months).

 The following listed are the steps involved in the process of obtaining LLP Registration:

-Obtaining DSC (Digital Signature Certificate) DPIN (Designated Partner Identification Number) is mandatory for the process of obtaining registration for LLP.
-DSC is required by the at least one of the designated partners in order to digitally sign the documents.
+- Obtain DPIN and DSC for LLP: Obtaining DSC (Digital Signature Certificate) and DPIN (Designated Partner Identification Number) is mandatory for the process of obtaining registration for LLP.
+DSC is required by at least one of the designated partners to sign the documents digitally.
 Further, all the designated partners are mandatorily required to obtain DPIN and the same can be acquired by filing DIR-3.

 Points to consider before selecting a Name for LLP